Robot-Wranglers/.cmk/README.md

 ## Usage

-Besides plugins, a stable version of the standard library for `compose.mk` is *also* tracked in the plugin folder.
+Besides plugins, a stable version of the standard library for `compose.mk` is *also* tracked here.
 You can use it, or overwrite it with a preferred version, or ignore it in favor of one you are tracking in your project root.. just make sure you adjust paths accordingly.

 For example, a rewrite of your project Makefile might look like this: